jina-ai/docs/chapters/peas-and-pods.rst

   :align: center

 Then the HeadPea is going to distribute traffic to both Peas.
-In the end, the TailPeae collects data from Pea1 and Pea2, and send data to the next Pea.
+In the end, the TailPea collects data from Pea1 and Pea2, and send data to the next Pea.

 What's Next